 Network topology amplifies this.
 In scale-free networks, where a few nodes hold disproportionate connections, high-degree hubs transmit pressure to large portions of the network simultaneously.
 Coercion onset requires fewer initial adopters: sometimes under 5 percent (Watts, 2002).
 In small-world networks with high clustering, pressure is locally intense but spreads more slowly across clusters, requiring 10 to 20 percent for cascade.
 Random networks fall between these extremes.

-The key finding across topologies: coercion is not proportional to adoption rate.
+The key finding across topologies and across these newer models: coercion is not proportional to adoption rate.
 It peaks in a specific window and then declines as the remaining non-adopters are either highly resistant or simply disconnected.

 Visual States